hu17889/go_spider/README.md

 ## Features

 * Concurrent
-* Suit for vertical communities
+* Fit for vertical communities
 * Flexible, Modular
 * Native Go implementation
-* Can be expanded to individualized easily
+* Can be expanded to an individualized crawler easily

 ## Requirements